 Let s = ฯ + it

-as a superposition of waves generated by primes:
+is defined as a superposition of waves generated by primes:

 H(s) = โ (1 / โp) * e-it log p